richardjelinek-fastest/sv-router/docs/guide/common/search-params.md

 sv-router provides a convenient way to access and manipulate URL search parameters.
 The `searchParam` object extends [`SvelteURLSearchParams`](https://svelte.dev/docs/svelte/svelte-reactivity#SvelteURLSearchParams) from Svelte's reactivity API.

-It implements the same interface as the native [`URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) object but with two significant advantages:
+It implements nearly the same interface as the native [`URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) object but with two significant advantages:

-1. It's fully reactive
+1. It's fully reactive.
-2. It automatically updates the URL when modified
+2. It automatically updates the URL when modified.

 ```ts
 import { searchParams } from 'sv-router';